brianondemand/inceptor_notes/Cyber Security/additionals/Linux Basics.md

 chown -R newuser:newgroup dirname
 ```

+#### UID and GID (User and Group Identification Numbers)

+In Linux, users are identified by a User ID (UID), and groups are identified by a Group ID (GID).
+These numeric values are used internally by the system to manage permissions and ownership.
+UIDs below 1000 are usually reserved for system users or services, while regular users are assigned higher UIDs (such as 20154 or 20195).
+You can check a user’s UID and GID using the `id` command followed by the username.

+---
 ### 19\. `grep` Command

 Another basic Linux command that is undoubtedly useful for everyday tasks is the `grep` command.
 It lets you search through all the text in a given file.